 The Program:Cancer and infectious diseases are health challenges of global proportions.
 This course will examine issues surrounding the causes, the treatment and the prevention of these maladies.
 We will take advantage of our location on the China Medical University (CMU) campus in Taichung, Taiwan to learn about contemporary Western and traditional Chinese approaches to maintaining health and managing illness.
 GSU students will learn in classes taught in English along with Taiwanese students, allowing for cross-cultural interactions and sharing of perspectives.
 We anticipate that participation in this course will stimulate student thinking about diverse causes and solutions to global health issues.

 Taichung is in the central region of Taiwan.
 It is a vibrant city a short drive from beautiful Sun Moon Lake and historic Lukang village.
-At the end of our trip we will locate to Taiwan’s cosmopolitan capital Taipei to enjoy its cultural sites including the unforgettable National Palace Museum and also travel to nearby national parks and historic villages.
+At the end of our trip we will travel to Taiwan’s cosmopolitan capital Taipei to enjoy its cultural sites including the unforgettable National Palace Museum.

 Highlights of the program are provided below.
 The university reserves the right to alter travel and other arrangements if required by circumstances.